Adyen/adyen-web/README.md

 ## Support

-If you have any problems, questions or suggestions, create an issue here or send your inquiry to support@adyen.com.
+If you have a feature request, or spotted a bug or a technical problem, create an issue here.
+For other questions, contact our [support team](https://support.adyen.com/hc/en-us/requests/new?ticket_form_id=360000705420).

 ## License